Implement These 5 Practical Learning Activities in Your Classroom

 Pro Tip: Once your students have completed their case studies, you can have them present their findings to the class.
 With LiveBoard, you can grant your students with an access to the digital whiteboard and let them present their analysis, as it also allows users to work with PDF documents and Image files directly.

 Group projects allow students to work together to complete a task or solve a problem, or even work on the analysis of case studies.
 This is a great way to encourage teamwork and practical learning.
 Furthermore, you can assign your student groups to present the material or teach a certain topic to the rest of the class.
 This will not only increase the grasp of the material, but they will also have the chance to learn from one another and work collaboratively to apply their knowledge to given tasks.

 Pro Tip: If you want to test an effective tool for group tutoring and practical group work, LiveBoard’s Pro package is your must-have tool.
-It allows connecting up to 4 students to a single board and encourages group collaboration on the same task.
+It allows connecting as many students to a single board as you wish and encourages group collaboration on the same task.
 No credit card information is required to try the platform for free first.
 So, give new breathing to your teaching style with LiveBoard now!